 What are ceramides?

+The skin's surface and its barrier function are often attacked by aggressors such as sun damage, pollutants, and chemicals that erode skin cells, like makeup.
 When external factors are trying to dry out the skin, ceramides ensure that water loss doesn't happen too quickly.

+And it doesn't stop there.
 Ceramides are so effective for protecting skin cells against water loss, we credit them as one of the most effective anti-ageing products on the market.

 Why use ceramide products if they are naturally occurring in the skin?

-But don't feel too guilty, while living life to the fullest can weaken your skin cells and barrier function, everyone's ceramides erode by their 30s and 40s, regardless of how careful you may have been.
+But don't feel too guilty: while living life to the fullest can weaken your skin cells and barrier function, everyone's ceramides erode by their 30s and 40s, regardless of how careful you may have been.

 Do ceramides help cure acne?